ahmedssabir/Semantic-Relatedness-Based-Reranker-for-Text-Spotting/application/README.md

                            #optimizer='adam',
                           metrics=['acc'])
 ```
-Then we need to add the configration file *CNN.json*
+Then we need to add the config file *CNN.json*

 ```
 {